python/cpython/Doc/library/xml.etree.elementtree.rst

 .. function:: Comment([text])

    Comment element factory.
 This factory function creates a special element that will be serialized as an XML comment.
-The comment string can be either an 8-bit ASCII string or a Unicode string. *text* is a string containing the comment string.
+The comment string can be either an ASCII-only :class:`bytes` object or a :class:`str` object. *text* is a string containing the comment string.
 Returns an element instance representing a comment.

 .. function:: dump(elem)